jachris/cook/README.md

 # [Cookpy — A Modern Build System](https://getcook.org/)

-⚠**️ This software is currently alpha and not ready for production use.
+⚠ **This software is currently alpha and not ready for production use.
 Not everything mentioned below will work.**

-👋** Contributions to this project are very, very welcome!**
+👋 **Contributions to this project are very, very welcome!**

 ## Overview